The Remo Four: Career

 In a significant line-up change, Tony Ashton (keyboards/vocals) replaced Don Andrew, with Rogers moving to bass.
 Another NEMS artist, Billy J. Kramer, became a frontman for the band, which adopted the name "The New Dakotas" while backing him.
 Despite their talent and track record, the band's success in the record market was limited, and most of their work came as backing musicians, or as the house band in German clubs, including the Star-Club in Hamburg.
 They released an album, Smile!, on the Star-Club's own label in 1967, featuring elements of rock and jazz.

-Late in 1967, Beatle George Harrison hired the Remo Four as his backing band for part of his first solo project, the soundtrack album to the movie Wonderwall.
-While the songs were mostly instrumentals, they did record one lyrical song, "In the First Place", with Harrison, which was left in the can until the 1990s.
-(Ashton, Gardner and Dyke later reworked the song and recorded it as "As It Was in the First Place".)
-They also became Billy Fury's backing band, in the late 1960s.
+Late in 1967, George Harrison hired the Remo Four as his backing band for part of his first solo project, the soundtrack album to the movie Wonderwall.
+While the songs were mostly instrumentals, they did record one lyrical song, "In the First Place", with Harrison, which was left unreleased until the 1990s.
+In the late 1960s, the band became Billy Fury's backing band.

-Disbanding in 1970, Ashton and Dyke joined guitarist Kim Gardner, formerly of The Creation and The Birds (not to be confused with California rock band The Byrds), to form Ashton, Gardner & Dyke, who later recorded a song called "Ballad of the Remo Four".
-Ashton later formed Paice Ashton Lord with members of Deep Purple.
-Manley became an accompanist for singers including Engelbert Humperdinck, and later joined The Swinging Blue Jeans.
-Don Andrew and Colin Manley appeared with Gerry Marsden (of Gerry & The Pacemakers fame) performing on stage in an episode of the UK TV soap Brookside in the 1990s.
+Disbanding in 1970, Ashton and Dyke joined guitarist Kim Gardner, formerly of the Creation and the Birds, to form Ashton, Gardner & Dyke, who later recorded a song called "Ballad of the Remo Four".
+Ashton later formed Paice Ashton Lord with Ian Paice and Jon Lord of Deep Purple.
+Manley became an accompanist for singers including Engelbert Humperdinck, and later joined the Swinging Blue Jeans.
+Andrew and Manley appeared with Gerry Marsden performing on stage in an episode of the UK soap opera Brookside in the 1990s.
 Manley died of cancer on 9 April 1999, and a memorial concert was held for him that June, with some of his former bandmates performing.
 Ashton also died of cancer, on 28 May 2001.
-Keith Stokes died on 19 June 2010, cause unknown.
-He was living in Wallasey and friends and relatives had been trying to trace him for 15 years, without success.
-Phil Rogers died peacefully on 14 January 2020 in Buckinghamshire.
+Stokes died on 19 June 2010.
+Rogers died on 14 January 2020 in Buckinghamshire.